ronin-rb/ronin-recon/README.md

                   --description "This is an example."
 ```

-Generate a ronin repository of your own payloads (or exploits):
+Generate a ronin repository of your own recon workers:

 ```shell
 $ ronin-repos new my-repo